filecoin-project/lotus-docs/content/en/storage-providers/operate/maintenance.md

 ### Reducing the time offline

-Given the need to continuously send proofs to the network, the storage provider should be offline as little as possible. _Offline-time_ includes the time it takes for the computer to restart the lotus-miner daemon fully.
+Given the need to continuously send proofs to the network, the storage provider should be offline as little as possible. _Offline time_ includes the time it takes for the computer to restart the lotus-miner daemon fully.
 For these reasons, we recommend you follow these steps:

 1. Rebuild, install any upgrades before restarting the lotus-miner process.
 1. Ensure the proof parameters are on a fast storage drive like an NVMe drive or SSD.
 These are the proof parameters that are downloaded the first time the lotus-miner is started, and are saved to `var/tmp/filecoin-proof-parameters`, or `$FIL_PROOFS_PARAMETER_CACHE` if the environment variable is defined.